List of Homestuck characters: Aradia Megido

+During the trolls' session, Aradia uses her time travel powers to create a huge number of doomed counterparts, who sacrifice themselves in the trolls' session, and continue to appear in the Dream Bubbles.
+After the alpha timeline Aradia's robot body explodes, she is one of the only two trolls to reach god-tier (along with Vriska Serket).
+After ascension, she largely forgoes interacting with the main story, instead spending her time in the dream bubbles, stating, "i think i mostly want to see what happens when this whole place breaks apart".
+Her astrological sign is Aries.

+Tavros Nitram

-Tavros Nitram is a bronze-blood who deals with self-esteem issues throughout his character arc.
+Tavros Nitram is a bronze-blood who deals with self-esteem issues.
+He has a "Lusus" (guardian beasts that protect young trolls), a winged bull named Tinkerbull inspired by the character Tinker Bell.
 He is shy and unassertive, and struggles with standing up for himself, especially to Vriska Serket.
 He is shown to have an interest in fairy tales and fantasy stories, notably Pupa Pan, the Alternian equivalent of Peter Pan, and also has the ability to commune with animals.
-He uses a wheelchair after an encounter with Vriska, whose romantic intentions towards him are indecipherable, left him paralyzed, but he later gets robotic legs (although Vriska kills him directly afterwards).
-His astrological sign is Taurus.
-Tavros' ancestral figure, Rufioh, was inspired by the character Rufio from the 1991 film Hook.
-Dante Basco, who played Rufio in Hook, started reading Homestuck because his character made an appearance in it, and he later stated that Tavros is his favorite Homestuck character because of his relation to Rufio.
+He uses a wheelchair after an encounter with Vriska, who turned on him after her romantic interests went unaddressed, leaving him paralyzed.